open-eid/CDOC2/cdoc2-system-docs/docs/01_use_case_model/ch03_use_cases v2.md

 **Main Success Scenario**

-1. Client sends server capsules using the appropriate API service to a CCS.
+1. Client sends a server capsule using the appropriate API service to a CCS.
 Client provides a server capsule expiration time from internal application configuration for each capsule.
 If a Recipient's certificate expiration time is earlier, it uses the certificate expiration time for that Recipient's capsule.
 2. CCS validates the server capsules against specification rules.
 3. CCS generates a universally unique transaction code (UUID).
 4. CCS saves the server capsule, validates the expiration time provided by Client based on its system configuration settings and sets the expiration time of the capsules.